 The degree, diploma, or certificate programs are taught at a level beyond high school.
 Therefore, a high school diploma or recognized equivalent is usually the minimal preparation; however, a prospective student may demonstrate their academic readiness though the college placement inventory.
-If you have not completed high school, the College provides GED programs through precollege studies.
+If you have not completed high school, the College provides adult studies (HSE) programs through pre-college studies.